Ask any long-term landlord and they will probably say they have experienced the highs and lows of property management.

 There are a number of moving parts involved, as well as the unpredictability of human behaviour.

-That’s why there is often a high churn rate of property managers.
+That’s why there is often a high churn rate for property managers.

 Modern technology also means that tenants have the ability to contact them at any time of the day or night.